 UC will not accept Possession or Control of Human Remains and Cultural Items, except upon a Tribe’s request or upon approval by the Chancellor, and in all cases, provided the primary reason for acceptance of the Human Remains is to facilitate the Repatriation process in accordance with the Purpose and Guiding Principles of this policy.
 As part of the campus biannual report (see Section V.H), the Repatriation Coordinator/Point of Contact must report to the Campus and Systemwide Committees any newly accepted Human Remains and Cultural Items.

 UC faculty, researchers, students, and staff who have Human Remains or Cultural Items in their private collections on private property are encouraged to transfer Possession and Control to UC so that UC can pursue Repatriation or Disposition as described in this policy.
-(See also Section V.K.1 prohibiting the presence of private collections of Human Remains and Cultural Items on campus, and Section V.E.2, requiring University employees or retirees/emeriti that have removed Human Remains or Cultural Items from UC premises to returns these to the University.)
+(See also Section V.K.1 prohibiting the presence of private collections of Human Remains and Cultural Items on campus, and Section V.J.1, requiring University employees or retirees/emeriti that have removed Human Remains or Cultural Items from UC premises to return these to the University.)

-Deaccessioning Items which are not NAGPRA/CalNAGPRA-eligible
+Voluntary Deaccessioning of Items which are not NAGPRA/CalNAGPRA-eligible

-If a Tribe has requested items that have been determined not to be Human Remains or Cultural Items as defined by NAGPRA and CalNAGPRA, in recognition of the principles articulated in Section III.B of this policy, campuses may voluntarily Deaccession items to the requesting Tribe, in accordance with campus practices and as allowable by law.
+Section V.D. covers the required Deaccessioning of NAGPRA/CalNAGPRA-eligible Human Remains or Cultural Items from UC locations through the Repatriation or Disposition processes.
+In addition, if a Tribe has requested items that have been determined not to be Human Remains or Cultural Items as defined by NAGPRA and CalNAGPRA in recognition of the principles articulated in Section III.B, campuses are encouraged to consider voluntarily Deaccessioning such items to the requesting Tribe.
+In making these decisions, campuses should consider the Tribe’s relationship to such items, whether the items are related to other items subject to NAGPRA/CalNAGPRA, campus deaccessioning practices, and applicable laws.

 Reporting and Oversight

-The Systemwide Committee and Campus Committees will promote the implementation of this policy consistent with the Purpose and Guiding Principles contained herein, and provide oversight of compliance with this policy, and with state and federal laws and regulations, in accordance with Section V.A of this policy.
+The Systemwide Committee and Campus Committees will promote the implementation of this policy consistent with the Purpose and Guiding Principles contained herein, and provide oversight of compliance with this policy, and with state and federal laws and regulations, in accordance with Section A of this policy.
 The Systemwide Committee and Campus Committees may request reports from the campus Chancellor as needed to fulfill their oversight functions.

-The Chancellor of each campus that has a NAGPRA/CalNAGPRA-eligible Collection must ensure compliance with this policy and applicable laws and regulations (See Section IV.B).
+The Chancellors must ensure compliance with this policy and applicable laws and regulations (See Section Error!
+Reference source not found..B).

 A campus Chancellor may initiate an internal audit to evaluate campus compliance with this policy and applicable laws and regulations, and/or reviews to benchmark the campus’ performance or assess the need for improvements.